AI scribe: Privacy

 Some providers unclear about what happens to user data.
 Some may sell data to third parties.
 Some explicitly send user data to for-profit tech companies for secondary purposes, which may not be specified.
 Some require users to sign consents to such reuse of their data.
 Some ingest user data to train the software, promising to anonymize it; however, deanonymization may be possible (that is, it may become obvious who the patient is).
 It is intrinsically impossible to prevent an LLM from correlating its inputs; they work by finding similar patterns across very large data sets.
 Some information on the patient will be known from other sources (for instance, information that they were injured in an incident on a certain day might be available from the news media; information that they attended specific appointment locations at specific times is probably available to their cellphone provider/apps/data brokers; information about when they had a baby is probably implied by their online shopping records; and they might mention lifestyle changes to their doctor and on a forum or blog).
 The software may correlate such information with the "anonymized" clinical consultation record, and, asked about the named patient, provide information which they only told their doctor privately.
 Because a patient's record is all about the same patient, it is all unavoidably linked; in very many cases, medical histories are intrinsically identifiable.
 Depending on how common a condition and what other data is available, K-anonymity may be useless.
 Differential privacy could theoretically preserve privacy.

-Data broker companies like Google, Amazon, and Microsoft have produced or bought up medical scribes, some of which use user data for secondary purposes, which has led to antitrust concerns.
+Data broker companies like Google, Amazon, Apple and Microsoft have produced or bought up medical scribes, some of which use user data for secondary purposes, which has led to antitrust concerns.
 Transfer of patient records for AI training has, in the past, prompted legal action.

 Open-source programs typically do all the transcription locally, on the doctor's own computer.
 Open-source software is widely used in healthcare, with some national public healthcare bodies holding hack days.

+Data resale and commercialization

+Several AI medical scribe providers include terms in their service agreements that allow the reuse, sale, or commercialization of de-identified or user-submitted data.
+Although such data are generally described as anonymized or aggregated, these practices have raised ethical concerns among clinicians and privacy advocates regarding secondary uses of medical information beyond clinical documentation.